 The closest country to Britain in terms of healthcare demand is USA, as both countries have large proportion of population who make unhealthy lifestyle choices, such as smoking, consuming large amounts of alcohol and overeating.
 However, the key difference is that USA has insurance-funded private healthcare.

 This healthcare model is often criticized, as there are many people who cannot afford private medical insurance and therefore aren’t eligible for most of the treatments.
-However, the fact is that an average medical insurance premium in the USA is cheaper than the amount that is paid for NHS by an average British taxpayer.
+However, if you are a reasonably healthy individual and you work in an average middle-class job, you will probably pay way less for your medical insurance than wold have been taken from your income tax for the maintenance of NHS in Britain.
 Let this fact sink in.

 Precisely because American healthcare is not as accessible as British NHS, the service provided to those who have an insurance is of suitably high quality.
 Also, privately funded system allows medical professionals, such as doctors and nurses, to receive reasonably high salaries, which, unlike in Britain, makes healthcare one of the primary choices of career for talented individuals and eliminates shortages of staff.

 Almost any public service you can think of can be provided by private market

 Healthcare is not the only service that can be provided either via the public funding or by a private entity.
 Almost any public service you can think of can be provided by a private organisations without being funded by taxation.

 In the Republic of Ireland, for example, residents pay for household rubbish collection when it is needed, so if someone is determined to produce as little waste as possible, they are not forced to pay the same flat tax amount for the collection, regardless of whether it needs collecting or not.
 On Cayman islands, public roads are funded by private corporations, because those companies realized that they need the infrastructure, regardless of whether the government is prepared to pay for it or not.